beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

               (requires ~4 GiB disk space).
             - Without the build tools,
-              ``install.py`` will try its best to fetch a compatible ``spglib`` version from ``conda-forge`` so that most of Beautil Atoms' functionalities are usable.
+              ``install.py`` will try its best to fetch a compatible ``spglib`` version from ``conda-forge`` so that most of Beautiful Atoms' functionalities are usable.
               Note in this case openbabel utilities (e.g. adding SMILES) will be disabled.

 You can check the usage of ``install.py`` by: